 These lifestyle changes can help you manage cardiomyopathy:

-- Use less salt (sodium).
+- Use less salt.
+Cut back on foods that are high in sodium.
 Aim for less than 1,500 milligrams of sodium a day.

-- Avoid or drink less alcohol.
+- Avoid or limit alcohol.

 - Get enough sleep.

-- Take all your medications as prescribed.
+- Take all medicines as prescribed.